-The unit offers three different Mix modes to ease using the CC mode without TotalMix FX for iPad.
+The unit offers four different Mix modes to ease using the CC mode without TotalMix FX for iPad.
 They copy playback signals to various channels.

 TotalMix App.
 Locks various settings in several menus to avoid conflicts with TotalMix FX for iPad, in case the app is not in background mode.
-Note: the modes 16 Ch Playback and 8 Ch Playback + Line/Ph are automatically disabled when the TotalMix app is detected.
+Note that all copy modes are automatically disabled when the TotalMix app is detected.